jnozzi/cocoadev.com/SiteContent/General/DavidRoss.markdown

-I'm new to [[CocoaDev]] and loving it so far.
+I'm new to General/CocoaDev and loving it so far.
 I'm coming from the Windows side of things.
 Objective-C is bringing back the joy of Smalltalk for me.